Jury Duty Frequently Asked Questions

 Please do not park in the two-hour parking spaces on Lake Avenue in front of the Courthouse or Holmes Street on the north side of the Courthouse.

-3) County Parking lot on the corner of Lake Ave and Frazee St
+2. County parking lot on the corner of Lake Ave and Frazee St

-1. To begin completing and submitting your questionnaire online, click: http://www.mncourts.gov/juryservice/questionnaire
+1. To begin completing and submitting your questionnaire online, visit the MN Courts Jury Service Questionnaire page.

 2. Further instructions on how to complete and submit your questionnaire to the court will appear within the online Juror Qualification Questionnaire service.